japila-books/spark-sql-internals/docs/spark-sql-SpecificParquetRecordReaderBase.md

 NOTE: https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/mapreduce/RecordReader.html[RecordReader] reads `<key, value>` pairs from an Hadoop `InputSplit`.

-NOTE: link:spark-sql-VectorizedParquetRecordReader.adoc[VectorizedParquetRecordReader] is the one and only `SpecificParquetRecordReaderBase` that directly materialize to Java `Objects`.
+NOTE: spark-sql-VectorizedParquetRecordReader.md[VectorizedParquetRecordReader] is the one and only `SpecificParquetRecordReaderBase` that directly materialize to Java `Objects`.

 [[internal-registries]]
 .SpecificParquetRecordReaderBase's Internal Properties (e.g. Registries, Counters and Flags)